BoostTree and BoostForest for Ensemble Learning: BoostTree and BoostForest

 where

-i.e., $I_t$ is the set of all training samples belonging to Leaf~$t$. $\mathrm{LeafLoss}_t$ measures the impurity score of Leaf~$t$.
-In each iteration, the leaf with the highest impurity score is selected to be split.
-Then, a greedy learning scheme is used to add branches to that leaf.
+i.e., $I_m$ is the set of all training samples belonging to Leaf~$m$. $\mathrm{LeafLoss}_m$ measures the loss of Leaf~$m$.
+In each iteration, BoostTree uses a greedy learning scheme to add branches to the leaf with the highest loss.

-Let $I_m$ be the set of all training samples belonging to node $m$ to be split.
+Assume Node $m$ is the leaf node with the highest loss.
 After the split, $I_m$ is divided into two subsets: $I_L$ (of the left node) and $I_R$ (of the right node).
-Let $f_L$ and $f_R$ be the linear models of the left and the right nodes trained separately using $I_L$ and $I_R$, respectively.
-Then, the reduction of the loss in equation (\ref{eq:BoostTree}) is:
+Let $f_L$ and $f_R$ be the node models of the left and the right nodes trained separately using $I_L$ and $I_R$, respectively.
+Then, the reduction of the loss in (\ref{eq:BoostTree_}) is:

 where